Ded-Goit/hidden-elements/README.md

 }
 ```

-### Step 2: Check the visibility property
+### Substep 2: Check the visibility property

-You can check if an element is hidden by using its visibility property.
+You can check if an element is hidden by using its **visibility** property.

 ```JavaScript
 function isElementHiddenByVisibility(element) {